CIQTEK EPR Spectroscopy at the 11th National Conference on Environmental Chemistry (NCEC)

 The EPR200M provides a cost-effective, low-maintenance, simple, and easy-to-use experience for every EPR (ESR) experiment user.
 Notably, the EPR200M requires no on-site installation, only online service to solve all installation and adjustment problems.

-Modernize your old EPR spectroscopy for the cutting-edge EPR research This Modernize will bring you features including: ▶ Higher Sensitivity: Ultra-low noise microwave source and signal detection technology. ▶ Better Resolution: Precise magnetic field control technology ▶ Excellent Compatibility: Compatible with a wide range of EPR spectrometers. ▶ Fast Delivery: Complete delivery of the modernized hardware within 2 to 6 months. ▶ High-quality Service: On-site installation and 2-year warranty. ★ Email us for more details: info@ciqtek.com
+Modernize and upgrade your old EPR instrument for cutting-edge EPR research This Modernization service will bring you features including: ▶ Higher Sensitivity: Ultra-low noise microwave source and signal detection technology ▶ Better Resolution: Precise magnetic field control technology ▶ Excellent Compatibility: Compatible with a wide range of EPR spectrometers ▶ Fast Delivery: Complete delivery of the modernized hardware within 2-6 months ▶ High-quality Service: On-site installation and 2-year warranty ★ Email us for more details: info@ciqtek.com

 The CIQTEK EPR300 Electron Paramagnetic Resonance (EPR) Spectrometer incorporates the latest microwave technology and an ultra-high-performance signal processing unit, significantly enhancing detection sensitivity and signal-to-noise ratio to an unprecedented level.
 It enables precise detection and analysis of unpaired electron signals even at extremely low spin concentrations, providing a novel approach for exploring microscopic physical and chemical properties of low-concentration substances such as free radicals and metal ions.
 Additionally, the EPR300 supports easy upgrades from X Band to Q Band, achieving higher g-value resolution, which is advantageous for detecting anisotropic samples.
 The EPR300 establishes a solid experimental foundation for cutting-edge research in life sciences, materials science, chemistry, and physics, driving scientific discoveries to new milestones.